 Workload and diet to build primary muscles of the chest

-Generally, when people start bodybuilding or build chest muscles, their only focus is on workloads.
-People have a misconception that only exercise and workload is needed to build muscles.
+Generally, when people start bodybuilding or building chest muscles, they focus only on workloads.
+People believe that only exercise and workload are needed to build muscles.

 Standing incline chest press: